U.S. Route 25: North Carolina

 US 25 becomes a freeway from the state line in Tuxedo, in Henderson County.
 It continues for 9 mi before connecting with I-26/US 74 near East Flat Rock.
 Splitting from I-26/US 74 near Fletcher, it goes north through Arden, Biltmore Forest, and downtown Asheville, before reconnecting with I-26 near Woodfin.
 At Weaverville, US 25 and US 70 travel northwesterly together, through Marshall and Hot Springs into Tennessee.

 Tennessee

-In concurrency with US 70 and SR 9, US 25 enters the state through the Bald Mountains, followed by crossing the French Broad River along Wolf Creek Bridge.
+In concurrency with US 70 and State Route 9 (SR 9), US 25 enters the state through the Bald Mountains, followed by crossing the French Broad River along Wolf Creek Bridge.
 Along the northern bank of the French Broad River, it crosses back over and leaves the Cherokee National Forest.
 US 25 enters Newport, after crossing the Pigeon River, and serves as Broadway Street through the downtown area.
-At the western edge of Newport, US 25 splits: US 25E towards Morristown and US 25W towards Knoxville.
+At the western edge of Newport, US 25 splits: US 25E toward Morristown and US 25W toward Knoxville.

 U.S. Route 25E

-Traversing a 112.8 mi from Newport, Tennessee, to North Corbin, Kentucky, US 25E connects the cities of White Pine, Morristown, Bean Station, Tazewell and Harrogate in Tennessee.
+Traversing a 112.8 mi from Newport, Tennessee, to North Corbin, Kentucky, US 25E connects the cities of White Pine, Morristown, Bean Station, Tazewell, and Harrogate in Tennessee.
 Entering Kentucky via the Cumberland Gap Tunnel, it connects the cities of Middlesboro and Barbourville.
 In North Corbin, after merging back with US 25W, a US 25E connector continues west to I-75.